 Local Data Access Framework (LDAF): Local Data Access Framework (LDAF) which is a part of overall Data Access Framework specifically outlines the standards and profiles used to access data within an organization.

-Targeted Data Access Framework (TDAF): Targeted Data Access Framework (TDAF) which is a part of overall Data Access Framework specifically outlines the standards and profiles used to access data from an external organization.
+Targeted Data Access Framework (TDAF): Targeted Data Access Framework (TDAF) which is a part of overall Data Access Framework specifically outlines the standards and profiles used to access data from a single knownexternal organization.

 Purpose of this Implementation Guide